usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     Idaho under the direction of R.B.
 Stewart and R.T Jacobsen at the Center for Applied Thermodynamic Studies (CATS), with S.G.
 Penoncello and S.W.
 Beyerlein as professors at this institution.
-    The software was distributed for about 10 years until around the year 2000 when it was officially replaced by the Refprop program.
+    The software was distributed for about 10 years until around 2000 when it was officially replaced by the Refprop program.
-    Some of the techniques from ALLPROPS was used in the development of Version 6 of Refprop, and was in some ways its forerunner.
+    Some of the techniques from ALLPROPS was used in the development of Version 6 of Refprop, and were in some ways its forerunner.
 The original code was DOS based and distributed on 3 1/2" floppy disks by regular mail.
 A Visual Basic version of ALLPROPS was developed in about 1995, and, although rarely distributed, inspired the